Emmisen/skrutt/README.md

 scroll down to "Settings for the theme.
 The theme may have a parent theme."
 <code>$sk->config['theme'] = array(</code>

-Here you can change logo, webbplatsens titel, footer and navigation menu
+Here you can change logo, webbplatsens titel, footer and navigation menu.

+If you wanna change the look of your framework, you can also go into <code>skrutt/application/themes/mytheme/style.css</code>

 Create a new blog entry.